 The Conduct of Employment Agencies and Employment Businesses Regulations (known as the EAA Regulations) became law in 2004 and was designed to replace old legislation on the recruitment sector.
-Full details of The Employment Agency Act can be found at:

 Although designed with good intention, the EAA Regulations appear to focus on PAYE & Payroll Contractors, rather than the usual Limited Company Contractor business format.
 As a result, contractors wishing to register with an agency may now go through a much longer registration process, which involve a number of additional stages including:

 - We need confirmation from Contractors as to the full type & nature of work they are seeking.

 - Before we submit Contractors details to any client, we have to fully check a Contractor’s ID.
 The REC advises that we require sight of a photo ID, together with any visas where appropriate.